makersacademy/CV/README.md

 ## Lilly Daniell

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.
-I am an ambitious, organised and creative full stack junior-developer-in-training.
-I am looking for a role where I can extend my programming knowledge while gaining exposure to product management.
+I am an ambitious, organised and creative full-stack junior developer (in-training!).
+I am looking for a role where I can extend my programming knowledge and gain business development experience, while contributing to well-designed, useful tech.

-I have lived abroad in Berlin and New York.
-I have worked in the contemporary art world for the last ten years
+I have worked in the contemporary art world for the last decade as an Exhibitions Manager.
+I've worked in galleries and museums in Berlin, New York and London.
+This career let me work with many different people on exciting large-scale projects, facilitating artists and delivering exhibitions within tight deadlines.
+Driven by curiosity, possibility, and a desire to keep learning, I'm learning to code at Makers Acedemy to create and build something, and to challenge myself.

 ## Projects